 You’re ready to go cut wood when you find your chainsaw won’t start.
 Without it, cleaning up downed trees after a big storm or preparing wood for heating is almost impossible.
 While it is still possible, it’s very labor intensive when you have to result to non-motorized hand tools.

-Keep reading for addition reasons your chainsaw won’t start.
-Remove the spark plug wire before beginning any repairs and follow your operators manual for all safety precautions.
+Keep reading for additional reasons your chainsaw won’t start.
+Remove the spark plug wire before beginning any repairs and follow your operator’s manual for all safety precautions.

 Reasons an ECHO Chainsaw Will Not Start

 The switch on your ECHO chainsaw must be placed in the on position to start.
 If you find that is in the off position, flip it to on.
 If it is in the on position and your chainsaw won’t attempt to start, check for a faulty switch or bad ground wire.

 Use a multimeter to test the switch.
 Replace a bad switch.
 Repair or replace a bad ground.

 Gas doesn’t last forever.
 It actually doesn’t last very long before it begins to break down and become less effective.
 Fuel should be consumed within 30 days or up to 60 days with a fuel stabilizer.

 Much of today’s fuel includes an alternative fuel to make gas a little more environmentally friendly.
 This product is known as ethanol.
 It is made from corn or another high-starch plant.
 While ethanol is better for the environment, it is not good for the small engine in an ECHO chainsaw.

 Ethanol attracts moisture from the air to the fuel system.
 The ethanol and water mixture will leave behind a sticky varnish that can gum up the fuel system and cause fuel restrictions and failures.

 ECHO chainsaws require gasoline and oil mixed at a ratio of 50:1.
 Use a gas that has a minimum octane rating of 89 and a maximum ethanol content of 10%.